We use cookies on this site, but we don't capture any personal information. View our privacy policy.

 From the beginning

-popup|From 14 primitive single-deck buses in 1924 the corporation fleet expanded to serve the city's new suburbs with the introduction of over 300 modern double-deckers between 1928 and 1931.
+From 14 primitive single-deck buses in 1924 the corporation fleet expanded to serve the city's new suburbs with the introduction of over three hundred modern double-deckers between 1928 and 1931.
 The background to this spectacular growth is explored, along with the challenges it created

 From 14 primitive single-deck buses in 1924 the corporation fleet expanded to serve the city’s new suburbs with the introduction of over 300 modern double-deckers between 1928 and 1931.
 The background to this spectacular growth is explored, along with the challenges it created.